djalmaaraujo/facegroup/README.md

 * Post in multiple groups (Maybe, this is dangerous)

 # Roadmap

+## Small Wins
+* ~~add a sidebar with groups (people have too many groups)~~
+* Add links to users mentions in comments / posts.
+(When someone mention another user, create a facebook.com/user)
+* Add a toggle to view more comments (limit to 3)
+* Add a gallery when someone posts more than 1 photo.
+(Some posts act like a gallery.
+Look for object_id)
+* Add user avatar in comments

+## Goals
 * Built the front-end based on the existing layout
 * Add cache to requests
 * ~~Setup the domain to gh-pages~~